oriel-hub/api/docs/response.rst

 Field List Response Format
 --------------------------

 This is just a list of the names of the fields present.
+For a full list, see :doc:`available_fields`.

 Category Count Response Format
 ------------------------------